themrdemonized/Dynamic-Anomalies-Overhaul/readme.txt

 DLTX OR FDDA EXES ALSO WORK

-Dynamic Anomalies Overhaul 0.6.3
+Dynamic Anomalies Overhaul (DAO)
 Written by demonized, 2022
 Based on work by DoctorX and Eugenium Hazardous Anomalies Features
 	Creating anomalies at the start of level after emission/psi-storm and removing anomalies after emission/psi-storm instead of just disabling them, allowing for truly dynamic generation
 	Anomalies behaviour:
-		enable/disable with randomized periods, duration and cooldowns for every single anomaly behaviour if actor is near an anomaly (wip) behaviour on hit (wip)
+		enable/disable with randomized periods, duration and cooldowns for every single anomaly behaviour if actor is near an anomaly behaviour on hit
-		articles about new anomalies (wip)
+		articles about new anomalies
    	Spawning artefacts in new anomaly zones
  	Enhanced behaviour of usual anomalies